fletcher/peg-multimarkdown-latex-support/README.md

 	latex footer:		mmd-beamer-footer

 There are several beamer themes included that are derived from various keynote themes  --- keynote-gradient,  keynote-vintage,  keynote-portfolio.
 I  tweaked these themes to  work with MultiMarkdown, but they were  originally created by others (see the source files for details).

 The header levels are set so that `h1` is a part, `h2` is a section, `h3` is a slide, and `h4`  is used to designate  text that will print in  a handout, but not in the actual slideshow.

 # Letterhead #

-Still in progress.
+To create a letter on customized letterhead using MultiMarkdown:

+	latex input:		mmd-letterhead-header
+	Title:				Test Letter
+	Author:				John Doe
+	email:				fletcher@example.net
+	address:			123 Main St.
+						Some City, ST  12345
+	recipient:			Some Person
+	Recipient Address:	321 Main St
+						Some City, ST  54321
+	phone:				(555) 555-5555
+	Date:				December 15, 2007
+	latex xslt:			custom-letterhead.xslt
+	black and white:	true
+	base header level:	2
+	latex mode:			memoir
+	latex footer:		mmd-letterhead-footer
+	latex input:		mmd-letterhead-begin-doc

 # Memoir #